arobey1/mbrdl/README.md

 ### Training algorithms

 By default, the script will train a classifier with the standard ERM formulation.
 However, by adding flags, you can train classifiers using the three model-based algorithms from our paper (MAT, MRT, and MDA) as well as PGD.
 For example, to train with MRT and k=10, you can add the flags `--mrt -k 10` to the `python -m torch.distributed.launch ...` command at the bottom of the file.
 By replacing `--mrt` with `--mat` or `--mda`, you can change the algorithm to MAT or MDA respectively.
 Similarly, you can use the `--pgd` flag to train with the [PGD algorithm](https://arxiv.org/abs/1706.06083).
+By default, PGD runs with a step size of 0.01, ɛ=8/255, and 20 steps of gradient ascent.

 ### Distributed settings